rust-lang/book/second-edition/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 information, and "standard error" for error messages.
-This distinction is the behavior that's expected of command line programs: it enables users to choose to direct a program's successful output to a file but still print error messages to the screen, for example. `println!` is only capable of printing to standard out, though, so we have to use something else in order to print to standard error.
+This distinction is the behavior that's expected of command line programs: it enables users to choose to direct a program's successful output to a file but still print error messages to the screen.
+For example, `println!` is only capable of printing to standard out, so we have to use something else in order to print to standard error.

 We can verify that, the way we've written `greprs` so far, everything is being